 Tig Welding Stainless Steel using pulse TIG.

-Unless the pulse rate for tig welding stainless steel is 1 pulse per second, I hate slow pulse rates. they make my head numb.
+Unless the pulse rate for tig welding stainless steel is 1-2 pulses per second, or higher than 33pps, I would rather not use pulse.

 39 pulses per second